ALCOHOL LAWS YOU SHOULD KNOW

 3) transports it on a public highway when not accompanied by a parent or legal guardian.

-- To sell, barter, exchange, provide or furnish an alcoholic beverage to a minor.
+- Sell, barter, exchange, provide or furnish an alcoholic beverage to a minor.

 - A person younger than 21 years of age present in a tavern, bar or other public place where alcoholic beverages are served.
 A minor’s license also may be revoked for up to one year.